 Unfortunately, many of these patients continue to progress and eventually undergo knee joint replacement surgery.
-Stem cell therapy is a minimally invasive procedure that has the potential to decrease inflammation, halt the progression of the arthritic damage, repair joint cartilage, and delay or avoid knee replacement surgery.
+Stem cell therapy for knees is a minimally invasive procedure that has the potential to decrease inflammation, halt the progression of the arthritic damage, repair joint cartilage, and delay or avoid knee replacement surgery.

 Articular Knee Cartilage Damage

 Articular cartilage damage, especially when it affects the knee joint, remains a major clinical problem due to the poor intrinsic ability for this tissue to repair itself.
 The major function of joint cartilage is to allow for smooth gliding of joint surfaces and protect the surrounding bone from stress.
 This is key for being able to continue doing sports such as skiing.
 Articular cartilage allows the knee to absorb shock and loads up to 20 times the body weight.